 About the Actors Centre

-Established in 1978, The Actors Centre is the UK’s leading professional development organisation, supporting actors throughout their careers.
+Established in 1978, The Actors Centre is the UK’s leading professional development organisation, supporting actors and creative talent throughout their careers.
 Through an unrivalled programme of diverse workshops and masterclasses — led by distinguished practitioners from the worlds of theatre, film and television — The Actors Centre provides an essential space for actors to network, share and create.

 The Actors Centre is also home to the Tristan Bates Theatre, established in 1994 by Sir Alan Bates in memory of his son.
 As the Centre’s flagship venue, the Tristan Bates Theatre champions new writing and presents a year-round programme of work from emerging and established artists as well as world-renowned theatre companies.

-The Actors Centre was established in 1978 by Clive Swift, Sheila Hancock, John Alderton and William Hobs as an essential resource for professional actors.
+The Actors Centre was established in 1978 by Clive Swift, Sheila Hancock, John Alderton and William Hobbs as an essential resource for professional actors.
 The vision of its founders was to create a space where working actors could network and support each other as well as continue their professional training.
 The first Actors Centre workshops took place in the same year on Tottenham Court Road — led by renowned actor Sir Ian McKellan.
 Sir Laurence Olivier, the legendary star of stage and screen, became the Centre’s founding Patron, with notable early members and tutors including Academy Award®-winning actors and filmmakers such as Dame Judi Dench and Danny Boyle.

 In 1986, Sir Alex Guinness succeeded Sir Laurence Olivier as patron.
 Following a number of years in rented premises, in 1994 The Actors Centre found its current home at 1A Tower Street when the building was purchased following an appeal led by Sir Anthony Hopkins.